🛡️ Data: 2026 Genworth® Cost of Care 🔒 SSL Secure & Privacy Protected 🆓 100% Free — No Sign-up Required 📊 50 States Covered

 Senior Care Cost Overview — New York

 This guide provides the most current 2026 senior care cost estimates for New York, based on the Genworth Cost of Care Survey and state-specific data sources.
-Use the calculator below to estimate your personal costs with inflation adjustment.
+Use the calculator below to estimate your personal New York costs with inflation adjustment; start from the $4,900 assisted-living median shown in this guide.

 📊 New York Average Monthly Costs (2026)